ecampi/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+_Setting:_ Where is this interaction happening? (e.g., a jungle, the kitchen) When is it happening?

+_Players:_ Who is involved in the interaction?
+Who else is there?
+If you reflect on the design of current day interactive devices like the Amazon Alexa, it’s clear they didn’t take into account people who had roommates, or the presence of children.
+Think through all the people who are in the setting.

+_Activity:_ What is happening between the actors?

+_Goals:_ What are the goals of each player? (e.g., jumping to a tree, opening the fridge).